TheOneTheOnlyDavidBrown/crunchpow-model/README.md

 ## TODO:
 - Allow omitting of schema so structure/types aren't essential.
 - Allow autosaving on setting property.
 Should use a debounce/throttle function so it does't hit the backend until needed.
-- Find alternates to dependencies so the size is reduced.